 Here are some best practices for making the modern office work for you:

-- When you find yourself or your team wasting time on repetitive tasks, automate it.
+- When you find yourself or your team wasting time on repetitive tasks, automate them.
 An off-the-shelf product almost surely exists.
 From scheduling, paying bills to modern office reception, there are amazing tools.
 Most likely they can easily connect to your existing systems.

-- Provide self help tools.
+- Provide self-help tools.
 Employees prefer to help themselves versus stopping to ask for help.
 Look for the most intuitive tools to avoid challenging learning curves.

 - Find the bottlenecks and remove them.
 For example, you have two great tools for setting up social media posts for any network you have an account with.
 Both work much the same way and require the same amount of time, but one has more tools than the other.
 Do you really need both tools?
 Choose the one that works the best for you and let the others go.